Call us FREE on

 At KIS Finance we aim to keep the whole process as simple as possible, regardless of the size of the loan.
 The typical stages of the application process are:

-An initial discussion with one of our specialist team - who will explore your plans and requirements in detail with you.
+An initial discussion with one of our specialist team - Who will explore your plans and requirements in detail with you.

-Formal offer - once a valuation report has been signed off by the lender, they will issue a formal offer.
+Formal offer - Once a valuation report has been signed off by the lender, they will issue a formal offer.

-Legals - the required legal work will then be completed by your solicitor.
+Legals - The required legal work will then be completed by your solicitor.

-Funds are released - once all the legals are completed, the funds will be released, usually to your solicitor.
+Funds are released - Once all the legals are completed, the funds will be released, usually to your solicitor.

 Do the FCA regulate large bridging Loans?